-A study showed participants, after 4 weeks of training and creatine use, had significantly improved body fat percentages compared to where they were before participating in the study.
+A study showed participants, after four weeks of training and creatine use, had significantly improved body fat percentages compared to where they were before participating in the study.

 The most common bodily fat we have is found under the skin.
 As body fat decreases, the layer of fat that exists between muscles and skin reduces.
 This makes your muscles and your veins surrounding them more visible, again leading to a more vascular appearance.

-Importantly, as discussed above creatine also contributes to increases in muscle mass.
-Muscles require more energy in order to be maintained, particularly at rest.
-So the more muscle you have, the more energy your body is using to maintain it.
+Importantly, as discussed above, creatine also contributes to increases in muscle mass.
+Muscles require more energy to be maintained, particularly at rest.
+So, the more muscle you have, the more energy your body uses to maintain it.

-Energy balance is king when attempting to lose fat (calories in vs calories out) because we must burn more energy (calories) than we consume, so increasing muscle mass becomes critical to the process.
+Energy balance is king when attempting to lose fat (calories in vs calories out) because we must burn more energy (calories) than we consume, so increasing muscle mass becomes critical.

-Creatine, in this regard, has dual benefits because effective supplementation provides an increase in muscle and decrease in fat ‒ two necessary elements to becoming more vascular.
+Creatine, in this regard, has dual benefits because effective supplementation provides an increase in muscle and decrease in fat ‒ two necessary elements to become more vascular.

 3. Increase in Performance Output

-Creatine supplementation has been shown to result in an increase in performance output and capacity when training.
-In particular, a study using high intensity cycling as a test subject, showed results of a 3.7% increase in cycling power for those athletes using creatine.
+Creatine supplementation has been shown to increase performance output and capacity when training.
+In particular, a study using high-intensity cycling as a test subject, showed results of a 3.7% increase in cycling power for those athletes using creatine.

 Performance output is important because it allows you to recover quicker and work harder for longer during training sessions.
-Resulting in more energy expended, coupled with a calorie deficit this could contribute to fat loss.
-With less fat covering muscle tissue, you’re likely to look more vascular.
+Resulting in more energy expended, coupled with a calorie deficit, could contribute to fat loss.
+With less fat covering muscle tissue, you will likely look more vascular.

 This connects to my next point.